bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 These marts may be implemented as **Kimball-style** dimensional models or **denormalized** flat tables, depending on performance and reporting requirements.
 However, dimensional modelling is generally encouraged for its clarity, reusability, and alignment with analytic workloads.

-#### **Gold/ Mart layer: Data according to requirements**
+#### **Infomart (Gold) zone: Data according to requirements**

-The Gold layer focuses on delivering business-ready datasets, including aggregations and reporting structures that directly reflect specific business requirements.
+The Infomart (Gold) zone focuses on delivering business-ready datasets, including aggregations and reporting structures that directly reflect specific business requirements.

-In some instances, Gold assets may be reused across multiple use cases or domains—blurring the line with Silver.
+In some instances, Infomart assets may be reused across multiple use cases or domains—blurring the line with EDW.
 While this is not inherently problematic, it is important to consider supportability and scalability to ensure these assets remain trustworthy, maintainable, and accessible over time.

-Consider shifting logic left into the Silver layer—such as common aggregations, reusable business rules, or conformed dimensions.
-This improves consistency, reduces duplication, and enables faster development of Gold-layer assets by building on stronger, more standardized foundations.
+Consider shifting logic left into the EDW (Silver) zone—such as common aggregations, reusable business rules, or conformed dimensions.
+This improves consistency, reduces duplication, and enables faster development of Infomart zone assets by building on stronger, more standardized foundations.

 **Mart Staging**